-The soopolallie (buffalo berry) is a one to two metre tall spreading shrub.
+The soopolallie (buffalo berry) is a 1-2 metre tall spreading shrub.
 It has bright red oval-shaped berries and dark green leaves.
 There are yellow flowers on the shrub but they are hard to see as they come out from under the new leaves.

 Range & Habitat